splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 # Scale out

-Additional hosts can be deployed for syslog collection from additional network zones and locations
+Additional hosts can be deployed for syslog collection from additional network zones and locations:

 ![SC4S deployment diagram](SC4S%20deployment.png)